-The national office is not involved in selection or disciplinary actions.
+The national office is not involved in selection or disciplinary decisions.
 However, there are policies and procedures rooted in the NHS National Constitution or National Handbook that all chapters are bound to observe.
 The national office reserves the right to contact schools to require corrective action when violations of Honor Society policy are evident.
 This contact may occur whether or not a formal complaint has been filed.
 When contacted, chapters are obligated to make the corrective action by the stated deadline(s).

 This page will acquaint you with matters that are considered violations of those policies.
 You should know that parents, students, and other interested individuals have access to an online complaint form, which allows them to identify areas of concern when violations of national policy are suspected, including the following:

 - Chapter has no faculty member assigned to serve as the Honor Society adviser, and/or the principal or an assistant principal is currently serving as the adviser.

 - Chapter has no faculty council.

 - Chapter has more/fewer than five faculty council members.
 (Violation for NHS and NJHS only)